Alanphan11/Cisco-BTL2/README.md

 The reference used to implement this project had been included in the report, you can observe it at the end of the report.

-I was graded 9.5 for this assignment, by Mr. Thìn.
+I was graded 9.5 for this assignment.

 Good luck!